Update: 21 July 2021

 When you receive your Invitation letter from the home office you should contact the telephone number provided and make arrangements for your ceremony date.

-You will be allowed to take 2 guests to the ceremony and you must bring along your Home Office Invitation Letter with you.
+You must bring along your Home Office Invitation Letter with you.

 A private Citizenship Ceremony can be arranged but will be subject to an additional charge.